efftushkin/TestComputerWebDB/readme.md

 5. Remove added computer (only if all previous tests are passed)

 # How to run
+1. Windows 10 x 64 is needed
-1. Ensure current JDK is installed
+2. Ensure JDK 8 is installed
-2. Install Opera (win64 version)
+3. Install Opera (win64 version)
-3. Run:
+4. Run:

         ./gradlew -i clean build
         ./gradlew -i runTests